cullingsj/Portfolio/README.md

-Welcome to the online portfolio for Josh Cullings.
+\textbf{Welcome to the online portfolio for Josh Cullings.}